t-chx/blog/_posts/2015-09-21-domain-private-books.md

 author: samypesse
 ---

-Starting today, we're enabling gitbooks.io domains and HTTPS for private and paid books served on gitbook.com.
+HTTPS is now enabled for private and paid books served on gitbook.com !

 <!-- more -->

-By default public books and homepages are served under `https://username.gitbooks.io/book/`.
-We're now enabling these domains for private and paid books content, thus providing a more reliable and secure experience to readers.
+Public books and homepages are served under `https://username.gitbooks.io/book/`.
+We're now enabling these domains for private and paid books, allowing for a more reliable and secure reading experience.

 Private and paid books can also link a custom domain to serve content.
 Add your custom domain name in your book settings, then point your [DNS to GitBook](https://help.gitbook.com/platform/domains.html).